dailydotdev/docs/docs/your-profile/verified-badge.md

 ❌ Shared domain emails (e.g., info@domain.com, admin@domain.com).

+❌ Companies with official websites that cannot be accessed for any reason, including broken links, 403 errors, non-secured domains, "under construction" pages, or any other issues that prevent verification of the company's existence.

 ## How to Get Your Verified Company Badge

 1. Go to your profile and [navigate to Account Details](https://app.daily.dev/account/profile#verified-company-badge).